 Look at the code and configuration:

 Salesforce has a “health check” feature in the setup menu that checks against industry best practices and the switches and settings Salesforce has made available to you.
 It checks to see how many you’re leveraging at a highly secure level (session settings, password policies, etc.).

 However, you must go beyond the health check.
 The health check won’t look at the actual code developed by software developers or point-and-click configuration done by admins that can leave you exposed at a high degree.
 You must conduct an objective review of the code and configuration in the org (more than just checking the default settings) from a security perspective and look at:

 - API integrations outbound from Salesforce (sending out to other third party or other in-house systems)

-- Publically addressable APEX web services that may have been developed that could be sending out secure information in plain text when it shouldn’t be
+- Publicly addressable APEX web services that may have been developed that could be sending out sensitive information in plain text when it shouldn’t be

 - Workflow outbound messages